rohuihu/brh76-project3/design-plan/design-journey.md

 ![Design 3](design-3.jpeg)

-Additionally, the editing page from
+Additionally, I plan to design an "edit" page for the plant records that need to be edited.

 ![Design Urls](design-urls.jpeg)